NYUAppSec/appsec_hw0/README.md

 - `-C "netid@nyu.edu"`: Adds a comment to the key.
 The email is used as an identifier and can help manage multiple keys.

 Platform notes:
-- Works on Windows (via Git Bash or WSL), Mac, and Linux.
+- Works on Windows (via Git Bash or WSL as we have or will discuss in class), Mac, and Linux.
 - Windows users may need to install Git for Windows, which includes Git Bash.

 #### Add the SSH key to your SSH agent